Incentive Compensation

 3. Sales Crediting

-Crediting determines who gets paid for a deal, often involving multiple contributors.
-Modern ICM platforms handle complex crediting logic automatically, factoring in roles, regions, and deal types.
-This reduces disputes and improves transparency across the organization.
+Crediting determines who gets paid for a deal, frequently involving multiple contributors.
+Modern ICM platforms handle complex crediting logic automatically, factoring in roles and deal types.
+Automated crediting reduces disputes and improves transparency across the organization.

 Common crediting scenarios include: